Special Educational Needs and Disabilities Offer

 How does our school know/identify that children have special educational needs (SEND)?

-Through the carrying out of checklists in line with Gloucestershire intervention guidance, the Boxall Profile, observation, feedback from teachers, Teaching Assistants, parental liaison and other information provided by outside agencies eg: the child’s GP.
+By following Gloucestershire’s Graduated Pathway, which sets out various stages of graduated response: Universal, My Plan, My Plan+ and Education, Health and Care and through following Gloucestershire Intervention Guidance, the carrying out of checklists in line with Gloucestershire intervention guidance, school assessments, the Boxall Profile, observation, feedback from teachers, Teaching Assistants, parental liaison and other information provided by outside agencies eg: the child’s GP.
 Learning will be tracked and it will not be assumed that a pupil has SEND.
+The SENCO (Mrs Jowett-Moore) also keeps a ‘watchlist’ file as a means of keeping careful track of children about whom there are concerns but who do not necessarily require SEN intervention at that moment.
 In addition, all pupils are profiled using the Gloucestershire recommended format.

 What are the first steps our school will take if special educational needs are identified?

-One to one work, small group activities, working within and without of the classroom as appropriate and informing and liaising with parents.
+In line with Gloucestershire’s Graduated Pathway pupils will be given outcomes which are written up in a My Plan, My Plan + or an EHCP accordingly.
+These outcomes are agreed and set out with the pupils and parents.
+The outcomes are regularly reviewed and assessed at least every half term.
+To meet these outcomes children might receive the following interventions: one to one work, small group activities, working within and without of the classroom as appropriate, specialised resources.
 Class teachers will assess the needs of pupils, recognise where they occur and adapt teaching as required.
 Parents are fully informed of all intervention.

 What should parents/carers do if they think their child has SEND?
 How can they raise concerns?

-Contact the school through the SENCO or Head Teacher and arrange a meeting.
+Contact the school through the SENCO Mrs Jowett-Moore or Head Teacher and arrange a meeting.
 Initially, however, the first point of contact is the class teacher.

 How will our school include parents and students in planning support?